voidspawner/void.lang/README.md

 > video.seedance
 > music.minimax
 > [image playing cats on the lawn
+> [image.sd playing cats on the lawn
+> [image.openai playing cats on the lawn
+> [image.google playing cats on the lawn
 > [image 'playing cats on the lawn' cats.jpg
 > [image 'remove the cat in the center' cats.jpg cats-edited.jpg
 > [image 'remove background' cats.jpg cats-without-background.png